-The Care Act also reforms the way care is funded from 1 April 2016.
-The impacts of the funding reforms are currently being modelled nationally and are unknown.
+1.1 The Care Act 2014 introduces new duties from 1 April 2015 and reforms the way care is funded from 1 April 2016.
+The impacts of the funding reforms are currently being modelled nationally.
 The financial implications have been modelled locally and the results are contained in Appendix 3.
-The government has committed to funding the cost of these reforms.
+It should be stressed that these are indicative figures and are based on a number of assumptions which may change as more accurate information becomes available.
+The models will continue to be refined and approved by finance colleagues prior to any final report.
+The Lincolnshire model estimates an impact on the MTFP of £10.3m over the next three years.